CodeXCad/CodeXCad/README.md

-# Code X Cad
+# CodeXCad

-Code X Cad is a repo for macros and Add-ins for CAD software automation.
+CodeXCad creates macros and Add-ins for CAD software automation.